 I suspect that such an outing was a long-standing family tradition.
 Certainly when I was growing up, Ma, Dad, and I would make at least one trip up to Mt.
 Baldy each winter to tramp about in the snow for half a day before stopping off in Montclair on the way home for spaghetti.
 By that time, Ma’s three sisters had long gone off to Washington State, Uncle Bronty and Aunt Pisces were raising their own family and Donald was dead.

-Even the stories concerning him are fading out by now, and this is a belated effort to pin a couple of them down before they disappear completely.
+Even the stories concerning him are fading out of memory by now, and this is a belated effort to pin a couple of them down before they disappear completely.

 Uncle Bronty’s specialty was machines, not woodworking, so I am assuming that the toboggan was not a homemade effort.
 In any case, he and Donald set off down the mountain on it and ultimately ran it into a tree.